Akkadia Immobilienvermittlung GmbH

 THE ARCHITECTURE IN ITSELF

-Last but not least, this year's Architecture Biennale 2023 in Venice also shows that the interplay of emotions and space is at the pulse of the times.
+Last but not least, this year's Architecture Biennale 2023 in Venice also shows that the interplay of emotions and space is at the pulse of time.
 In the book “The Emotional Power of Space”, the Finnish architect Pallasmaa is quoted, who summarizes this fusion as follows:

 "Whenever I enter a space, immediately the space enters me.
 Architecture is an exchange.
 I am not looking at architecture, but rather I find the architecture in me."